EXPRESSCLUSTER/Cluster-Set/doc/Clusterset_with_ECX_EN.md

 ## How to realize Cluster Set
 - final goals
-  --Achieves the same function as Cluster Set only with ECX without WSFC (whether it is superior to WSFC or not is set aside)
+  --Achieve the same function as Cluster Set, only with ECX and without WSFC (whether it is superior to WSFC or not is set aside)

 ### Limitations
-- (First of all,)Live Migration is excluded.
+- (First of all) Live Migration is excluded.
 - Set the data replication method aside.
 　- First, focus on the node management method.